wangchao-malab/DeepAc4C/README.md

 # DeepAc4C
-DeepAc4C, which identifies ac4C us-ing con-volutional neural networks (CNNs) using hybrid features composed of physico-chemical patterns and a distributed representation of nucleic acids.
+DeepAc4C, which identifies ac4C using convolutional neural networks (CNNs) using hybrid features composed of physico-chemical patterns and a distributed representation of nucleic acids.
 ## Webserver and datasets
 A webserver is available at: http://lab.malab.cn/~wangchao/softs/DeepAc4C/.